jamesqquick/vercel-ship-ppr-workshop/README.md

 }
 ```

-In the page component, remove the `await` from the create promise and pass the promise directly to the `ProductList` component.
+In the page component, remove the `await` from the promise and pass the promise directly to the `ProductList` component.
 This will allow the `ProductList` to handle the promise internally.
-You can also remove the `async` keyword from the page component since we're not using `await` there anymore.
+You should also remove the `async` keyword from the page component since we're not using `await` there anymore.

 ```tsx
 export default function Home() {